Emergency conditions and services

 Walk-in Ready Care

-For non-emergency illness and injuries, we offer walk-in Ready Care–open on evenings and weekends at some of our primary care clinics.
+For non-emergency illness and injuries, we offer walk-in Ready Care at many of our primary care clinics.
 You don’t need to call for an appointment, just come on in.
 Consider using walk-in Ready Care if your child has a symptom that started recently and is of a non-severe nature, including common cough or cold, fever (child older than 3 months), vomiting or diarrhea, rash, minor injury, ear pain or sore throat.

 When to make an appointment instead